 Mike Pence And His Bigoted Past Deserved To Be Walked Out On

-James Doubek recounts how a large group of students walked out of the University of Notre Dame’s commencement ceremony in protest of Vice President Mike Pence’s policies.
+James Doubek recounts how a large group of students walked out of the University of Notre Dame’s commencement ceremony.
+The students are in protest of Vice President Mike Pence’s policies.

-Video from the event shows people applauding followed by loud boos as the vice president began a commencement address at the school, while dozens of students began to file out from the floor of the stadium.
+Video from the event shows people applauding followed by loud boos as the vice president began a commencement address at the school.
+This occured while dozens of students began to file out from the floor of the stadium.

 — WNDU (@WNDU) May 21, 2017